jonnor/deploymentkit/README.txt

 = Usage ==
 # Directly from source tree
   export PYTHONPATH=./
   ./bin/dk-generate package.yaml

 # Installing and using from install
   python ./setup.py install
   dk-generate package.yaml

 See "dk-generate --help" and "dk-generate --help-input" for more information.

+# Running tests (from source tree)
+  nosetests

 = Principle =
 DeploymentKit defines a generic package metadata format (1),